 December 6 -- St Nicholas

-Today is the feast of St Nicholas, the patron saint of children, scholars, boatmen, fishermen, dock workmen and sailors, coopers and brewers, travelers and pilgrims, and those who have unjustly lost a lawsuit.
-Robbers took him for their patron, too, seeing as how he went about at night with bags of money.
-Of course, he was distributing rather than collecting, but the robbers don't seemed to have placed much emphasis on that detail.
+Today is the feast of St Nicholas, the patron saint of children, coopers, scholars, boatmen, fisherman, dock workmen, sailors, brewers, travelers, pilgrims. . .and highly unofficially, robbers.
+See, he went about at night with bags of money.
+True, he was distributing rather than collecting but the robbers didn't want to get side-tracked with details.

 O God, Who didst adorn Thy blessed bishop, Saint Nicholas, with power to work many and great miracles : grant, we beseech Thee ; that by his prayers and merits we may be delivered from the flames of hell.
 Through Christ our Lord.
 Amen.

 More on St Nicholas can be found here.